Koenkk/zigbee2mqtt.io/docs/devices/WXCJKG12LM.md

 As the device is sleeping by default, you need to wake it up after sending the bind/unbind command by pressing the reset button once.

+Note that the WXCJKG12LM can only be bound to one device at a time.

-When bound to a lamp, the behavior is as follows (for WXCJKG11LM Aqara Opple switch 1 band):
+When bound to a lamp, the behavior is as follows (for WXCJKG12LM Aqara Opple switch 2 band).
-- left click: turn off
+- up left click: turn off
-- right click: turn on
+- up right click: turn on
-- left double click: light dim down (by steps of 33%)
+- down left click: light dim down (by steps of 33%)
-- right double click: light dim up (by steps of 33%)
+- down right click: light dim up (by steps of 33%)
-- long left click: warm white
+- down left double click: warm white
-- long right click: cold white
+- down right double click: cold white

 ## Manual Home Assistant configuration